g-jackson/cs4098/README.md

 To install the project the following steps must be taken.
 Further detail on each step is below.
 * Downlading this repository
 * Downloading and making the peos kernel from the jnoll/peos repository
-* Installing OpenEMR provided in this repository (Version 4.2.0 with modifications in order to add pathway support)
+* Installing OpenEMR available at http://www.open-emr.org/ (Version 4.2.0 with modifications in order to add pathway support)
+* Overwriting OpenEMR files with the openemr folder provided in our repository

 ### Requirements for the PEOS Kernel
 * Clone the repository at http://github.com/jnoll/peos